 Without meeting this goal, the Internet will be unable to meet its potential as a 'powerful tool' for sustainable development (ISOC, 2015).
-The Broadband Commission for Sustainable Development (Broadband Commission) points out that while ICTs and broadband can be a significant enabler to achieve progress in the SDGs, sufficient investment opportunities must be created for the universal deployment of broadband and their related services and application; along with 'a stronger alignment and collaboration between existing initiatives' (Broadband Commission, 2016b).
-Ericsson, furthermore, takes the view that while the full potential of ICT for the SDGs is 'neither systematically nor adequately reflected' in the Agenda for Sustainable Development; the potential of unfolding innovations like the Internet of Things (IoT), advanced robotics, artificial intelligence (AI), and big data can offer substantial global gains for the SDGs (2016).
+The Broadband Commission for Sustainable Development (Broadband Commission) highlighted that while ICTs and broadband can be a significant enabler to achieve progress for realising the SDGs, sufficient investment opportunities must also be created for the universal deployment of broadband and their related services and application; along with 'a stronger alignment and collaboration between existing initiatives' (2016b).
+Furthermore, Ericsson (2016), takes the view that while the full potential of ICTs for the SDGs are 'neither systematically nor adequately reflected' in the Agenda for Sustainable Development, the potential of unfolding innovations like the Internet of Things (IoT), advanced robotics, artificial intelligence (AI), and big data can offer substantial global gains for the SDGs.

-The Internet is crucial to the important transformation in the ways in which humans communicate with one another; leading to a world in which 'communication is quicker, information is more available, commerce more efficient and entertainment and education more easily accessible than ever before' (GSMA, 2016a).
-The World Bank also points out in its recent World Development Report: Digital Dividends that '[w]e find ourselves in the midst of the greatest information and communications revolution in human history' where the 'poorest households are more likely to have access to mobile phones than to toilets or clean water' (2016).
+Many stakeholders argue that the Internet is crucial to the important transformation in the ways in which humans communicate with one another, leading to a world in which 'communication is quicker, information is more available, commerce [is] more efficient and entertainment and education more easily accessible than ever before' (GSMA, 2016a).
+The World Bank (2016) also stressed in its recent World Development Report: Digital Dividends that '[w]e find ourselves in the midst of the greatest information and communications revolution in human history' where the 'poorest households are more likely to have access to mobile phones than to toilets or clean water' (2016).

 But - as was also noted in Phase I of this initiative - a vast proportion of the world's citizens remain unable to benefit from this transformation and the sustainable development potentially enabled by it, with traditional development challenges 'preventing the digital revolution from fulfilling its transformative potential' (World Bank, 2016).
-Before looking at both the generic and specific ways in which connectivity can support the SDGs, it is therefore important to investigate attempts and policy options to meet the SDG 9-c target in more detail.
+Before looking at both the generic and specific ways in which connectivity can support the SDGs, it is important to investigate attempts and policy options to meet the SDG 9-c target in more detail.

-Meeting the SDG 9-c. target of universal access
+Meeting the SDG 9-c target of universal access

 For universal access to support the SDGs, it needs to be both universal and meaningful.
-While there may be a growing number of initiatives at local, regional and global levels aimed at improving access levels, much needs to be done to ensure universal and meaningful access.
-The World Wide Web Foundation (Web Foundation), for instance, predicts that on current trends, the goal of universal access will only be reached in 2042 (n.d.).
+While there may be a growing number of initiatives at local, regional, and global levels aimed at improving the quantity and quality of access, much needs to be done to ensure universal and meaningful access.
+The World Wide Web Foundation (Web Foundation), for instance, predicts that based on current trends, the goal of universal access will only be reached in 2042 (n.d.).
 Statistics indicate that most offline populations are contained to a small number of countries, with China, India and Indonesia together accounting for 45% of the global offline population in 2013 (Broadband Commission, 2016a).
-Many of these offline populations also share similar barriers to access (c.f.
-World Bank, 2016) - as is addressed in more detail below.
+Many of these offline populations also share similar barriers to access (c.f., World Bank, 2016) - as is addressed in more detail below.

-Many of the 'next billion(s)' are either unable to benefit from Internet access at all, or are barely connected.
-As the Association for Progressive Communications (APC) notes (2016a):
+Many of the 'next billion(s)' are either unable to benefit from Internet access at all or are barely connected.
+As the Association for Progressive Communications (APC) (2016a) notes:

-...there is actually a spectrum of connectivity levels ranging from complete disconnection up to the fully connected on high bandwidth unlimited connections, with the majority of connected people somewhere in between.
+[T]here is actually a spectrum of connectivity levels ranging from complete disconnection up to the fully connected on high bandwidth unlimited connections, with the majority of connected people somewhere in between.

-APC takes the view that the key to meaningful access is 'giving local people the skills and tools to solve their own connectivity challenges'.
+APC (2016b) takes the view that the key to meaningful access is 'giving local people the skills and tools to solve their own connectivity challenges'.
 It argues that 'we need fewer 'satellite and balloon' projects, and more human development (2016b).
-The Web Foundation similarly notes that initiatives aimed at supporting SDG targets must 'build on the right foundations' to truly support sustainable development (n.d.).
+The Web Foundation similarly states that initiatives aimed at supporting SDG targets must 'build on the right foundations' to truly support sustainable development (n.d.).